UPB-FILS-AM-FR/am-projet-GalanRaduM24/README.md

 ## Description
 - My Project consists in a robot that can grab objects and also use multiple sensors.
 The robot can be controlled using an IR remote
-- Makeblock robot kit (Uses 2 motors a distance sensor and a humidity sensor.
+- Makeblock robot kit (Uses 2 motors a distance sensor and a humidity sensor + rgb leds and a piezo buzzer.
 All the components are controlled using an IR remote)
 - Makeblock clamp claw (Uses 1 motor for operating a claw)
 - Adafruit DRV8871 DC Motor Driver Breakout (Used for connecting the claw's motor to the board)
 - Adafruit TCS34725 RGB Color Sensor (Used for detecting the color of the ground)
 - LCD (normal 2 row i2c LCD for showing information)
-- Feature: it can play ImperialMarch
+- Feature: it can play ImperialMarch :)

 Connexions:
 - -> RJ25_Port3 - Ultrasonic